-Dona D. Young (1954, American nationality) is an executive/board consultant and retired Chairman, President and Chief Executive Officer of The Phoenix Companies, which was an insurance and asset management company at the time of her tenure.
+Dona D. Young, (1954, American nationality), is an executive/board consultant and retired Chairman, President and Chief Executive Officer of The Phoenix Companies, which was an insurance and asset management company at the time of her tenure.
 She was appointed to Aegon's Supervisory Board in 2013 and her current term will end in 2017.
 She is a member of the Supervisory Board Audit Committee and a member of the Supervisory Board Risk Committee.

-Dona Young is a member of the Board of Directors of Footlocker, Inc. and a member of the Board of Trustees of Save the Children (not listed)..
+Ms. Young is also member and Lead Director of the Board of Directors of Foot Locker, Inc..
+Furthermore, Ms. Young is a member of the Board of Trustees of Save the Children US (not listed).
 She did not have other board memberships in the past five years.

-In the last 5 years, Ms. Young has not been declared, by a judicial authority, to have acted fraudulently or to be incapable to act as a member of a supervisory body or management body of an issuing institution.
-Furthermore, in the last five years Ms. Young has not been officially incriminated or sanctioned by statutory or regulatory authorities (including designated professional bodies), nor has Ms. Young, in the last five years, been involved, in the capacity of a member of a supervisory body or management body of a company, in any bankruptcy, suspension of payment or winding-up of such company.
+In the last 5 years, none of the members of the Supervisory Board has been declared, by a judicial authority, to have acted fraudulently or to be incapable to act as a member of a supervisory body or management body of an issuing institution.
+Furthermore, in the last 5 years none of the members of the Supervisory Board has been officially incriminated or sanctioned by statutory or regulatory authorities (including designated professional bodies).
+With the exception of Mr. Van der Veer, in his capacity of supervisory board member of Royal Imtech N.V, none of the members has in the last five years been involved, in the capacity of a member of a supervisory body or management body of a company, in any bankruptcy, suspension of payment or winding-up of such company.